 The root of the D chord is on the 4th string, so you’d pick that chord in this order: 4 – 3 – 2 – 1.

 You get the picture.
-Watch the guitar picking lesson, and if you have any questions, leave a comment below the video.
+Watch the guitar picking lesson, and if you have any questions, leave a comment below.

 Watch Guitar Picking on Youtube